kean/articles/2021-11-22-api-client.markdown

 <span class="p">}</span>
 </code></pre></div></div>

-And that’s it, a baseline `APIClient`!.
-It’s not much yet, but it already covers most of the needs of most users.
-And if it doesn’t yet, it’s easy to add what you need – depending on your backend.
-Let’s explore the options to extend it.
+And that’s it, a baseline `APIClient`.
+It already covers most of the needs of most users and there many ways to extend it.

 ## Extending the Client